sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ../../scripts/run_batch_injected_bug_plv.sh docs/AE_docs/sampleInjectedBugs.txt
 ```

-However, commenting-in the line below the `INJECTED_BUG` tag, and uncommenting
+However, commenting-in the line below the `INJECTED_BUG` tag, and un-commenting
 the line below `ORIG` tag, will make the matcher pass in all the cases.

 For example, follow the steps above steps to rectify `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Inject.1/binary/test.mcsema.ll` and invoke: